 Proven efficacy

 Forty young gilts seriously affected with M. hyosynoviae arthritis were injected for 3 consecutive days with 10 or 15 mg tiamulin hydrogen fumarate/kg body weight/day.
-Over 7 days, the treated pigs showed a significant reduction in lameness score (Figure 2; < 0.01) and had significantly better weight gain in comparison with the untreated control group.
+Over 7 days, the treated pigs showed a significant reduction in lameness score (Figure 2; p < 0.01) and had significantly better weight gain in comparison with the untreated control group.

 Conclusion